 After having seen prosperity of the Han Empire, Wusun decided to ally.
 Hence, Emperor Wudi sent Princess Liu Xijun (130 BC — 101 BC) and Princess Liu Jieyou (121 BC — 49 BC) to Wusun and to marry their King.

 During the second Westward Expedition of Zhang Qian, more countries along the Silk Road decided to establish diplomatic relations with Han Empire, and more diplomats and merchants were sent to Han as well.

 Sachet of the Han Dynasty, Unearthed from Ruins of Loulan, An Important Kingdom Along the Silk Road — National Museum of China (Photo by Dongmaiying)

 Zhang Qian passed away peacefully, the next year after he came back from his second expedition.

 He was a brave and determined explorer, an extremely loyal diplomat, and also a heroic warrior.

 His achievements influenced not only the history of China, but also other countries alongside the Silk Road.

-He passed away old and sick, peacefully.
-His offsprings never got involved with politics; they worked as common peasants for the next following millenniums.
+Zhang Qian’s offsprings never got involved with politics; they worked as common peasants and living in his fief (a town in today’s Nanyang City of Henan Province) for the next following millenniums.